longturn/freeciv21/docs/General/Manuals/client-manual.rst

   without changing government to Anarchy.

-Lastly, clicking :guilabel:`Meet` will bring up a diplomacy screen where you can interact with a player that you have an embassy with.
-Figure 32, shows a sample screen where the parties are agreeing to a cease fire.
+Lastly, clicking :guilabel:`Meet` will bring up a diplomacy screen where you can interact with a player that you have an embassy with. :numref:`Diplomacy`, shows a sample screen where the parties are agreeing to a cease fire.

+.. _Diplomacy:
 .. figure:: ../../_static/images/gui-elements/diplomacy-meet.png
   :align: center
   :scale: 65%
   :alt: Freeciv21 Diplomacy
   :figclass: align-center

-  Figure 32: Diplomacy
+  Diplomacy

 If you wish to give gold to a player, enter in the amount in the :guilabel:`Gold` box.
 You can also add